guysoft/p4a-build-spaces/README.md

 1. List environments: `p4spaces list-envs`
 2. Launch shell with your choice: `p4aspaces shell p4a-py3-api28ndk21`

-**Important note:**

-All file changes are temporary and will be lost once the environment terminates, unless you added a `--workspace`.
+**Important:** All file changes are temporary and will be lost once the environment terminates, unless you added a `--workspace`.

-*Note for testing:*
+### Running without install

-You can run directly out of the `p4a-build-spaces` development folder without installing the package by doing `chmod +x ./p4aspaces`, then using `./p4aspaces` (instead of the system-wide `p4sapaces`).
+You can run directly out of the `p4a-build-spaces` extracted tarball / development folder without installing system-wide.
+Just use:

+  1. `chmod +x ./p4aspaces`,
+  2. `./p4aspaces ...` (instead of `p4sapaces`).

 ### Cleanup